manjotsc/ha-kore_wireless/README.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **+ Add Integration**
 3. Search for "Kore Wireless SuperSIM"
-4. Enter your API token (Bearer token from Kore Wireless portal)
+4. Enter your **Client ID** and **Client Secret**
 5. Click **Submit**

-### Getting Your API Token
+### Getting Your API Credentials

-1. Log in to the [Kore Wireless Portal](https://www.korewireless.com/)
+1. Log in to the [Kore Wireless Developer Console](https://www.korewireless.com/)
-2. Navigate to API settings or developer section
+2. Navigate to the client management section
-3. Generate or copy your API Bearer token
+3. Create a new API client if you haven't already
+4. Copy your **Client ID** and **Client Secret**
+   - Note: The Client Secret cannot be retrieved after initial creation, so save it securely
-4. Use this token when configuring the integration
+5. Use these credentials when configuring the integration

 ### Options